 What the prospect says to try to stop conversations are objections.
 These are the prospect’s messaging.
 How you respond to objections should play a key role in your sales messaging.

-By simply listing out objections that you anticipate running into, you can compose the responses which have the best chance of keeping conversations going.
+By simply listing out objections that you anticipate running into, you can compose the responses that have the best chance of keeping conversations going.

 SalesScripter provides a call script tool that helps sales pros to develop sales messages.